rblades/dhworkbook_master/docs/supporting materials/netviz.md

 # let's make a net
 # notice that we are telling igraph that the network is directed, that the relationship Alice to Bob is different than Bob's to Alice (Alice is the _sender_, and Bob is the _receiver_)

+# In older DH Box version of igraph in R Studio:
+net <- graph.data.frame(d=links, vertices=nodes, directed=T)

+# OR Newer version of igraph in desktop R Studio:
 net <- graph_from_data_frame(d=links, vertices=nodes, directed=T)

 # type 'net' again and run the line to see how the network is represented.